pantheon-systems/documentation/source/content/pantheon-workflow.md

     </Accordion>

-1. Click <Icon icon="new-window-alt" text="Site Admin"/> when the deployment completes to go to your Test site.
+1. When complete, click <Icon icon="new-window-alt" text="Site Admin"/> to go to your Test site.
 Here you’ll notice that your theme is installed, but not active/enabled.
 You’ll also find that your content has been pulled “down” from Live.

 1. Activate/enable your theme.
 If you need help with this step, refer to the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).

 1. Review your Test site.

-1. [Go to the Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard), select the **Live** tab, and then click **Deploys**.
+1. [Go to the Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard), select the **Live** tab, then click **Deploys**.

 1. Add a Deploy Log Message (optional), then click **Deploy Code from Test to Live Environment**.